bilby-dev/bilby/CONTRIBUTING.md

 8. Click `Publish release`.

 Once step 8 is complete, the CI will trigger and the new release will be automatically uploaded to PyPI.
-Check the CI workflow completed successfully.
+Check that the CI workflow completed successfully.
+After this, you should see the new release on PyPI.

-**Note:** pre-releases will not show up as the latest release on PyPI but they are listed under [Release history](https://pypi.org/project/bilby/#history)
+**Note:** pre-releases will not show up as the latest release on PyPI, but they are listed under [Release history](https://pypi.org/project/bilby/#history)

 ### Updating conda-forge

-**Note:** we do not current release pre-releases on `conda-forge`
+**Note:** we do not currently release pre-releases on `conda-forge`

 `conda-forge` is not automatically updated when a new release is made, but an pull request should be opened automatically on the [bilby feedstock](https://github.com/conda-forge/bilby-feedstock)